redbadger/stack/readme.md

 ## To set up the cluster
 1. Install VirtualBox and Docker for Mac (I had a few problems deploying a stack with 17.06 so maybe use 17.05 or below).

-1. There's a script to create a swarm, which provisions 4 local VMs and joins them into a cluster ...
+1. There's a script to create a swarm, which provisions 4 local VMs and joins them into a cluster.
+Take a look at the script to see how straight forward it is.

     ```bash
     sh provisioning/osx/swarm.sh